Humans were not designed to sit at 90-degree angles for 8 hours a day. The modern "Desk Slump" (Kyphosis) does two terrible things:

 You don't need a yoga mat, lycra pants, or an hour lunch break.
 You can undo the damage of sitting while you are sitting.
-Here are 7 subtle, effective yoga poses you can do in your cubicle/office/home desk right now.

 1. Seated Cat-Cow (The Spine Wake-Up)

-Target: Upper back stiffness.
+Target: Upper back stiffness and chest opening.

 - Sit on the edge of your chair.
 Feet flat.
+Hands on knees.

 - Repeat 5 times slowly.
+Synchronize the move with the breath.

-3. High Altar Side Stretch
+3. High Altar Side Bend

 - Inhale and lift your arms overhead.